ddh4r4m/night-hacker-dark-theme/README.md

 ## Further Customization
-If you want to set up the panel to the right side of the screen as shown, then open Preferences:Open Settings (JSON) and add these lines, depending on your comfort.
+If you want to set up the panel to the right side of the screen as shown, then launch `Preferences:Open Settings (JSON)` using "⇧⌘P" or "Ctrl+Shift+P" and add these lines, depending on your comfort.
 ```json
     "workbench.sideBar.location": "right",
     "terminal.integrated.fontFamily": "MesloLGS NF",